jrihon/thesis/chapters/00_chapter/00_section_03.typ

   ]
 ) <fig-periodic>
 ==== Computational optimisations to MD simulations These calculations require quite the resources to run, especially considering the fact that these calculations have been around since at least the 1980's and optimisations were a necessity and not a luxury.
-To give some perspective, computers only had a single core CPU with a memory capacity (RAM) of 512 KiB to roughly 2MiB at best.
-Nowadays, my five-year old laptop has six cores and a RAM capacity of about 12 GiB - 6000 times more than a common household personal computer of that time.
+To give some perspective, computers only had a single core CPU with a memory capacity (RAM) of 512 KiB to roughly 2 MiB at best.
+Nowadays, my five-year old laptop has six cores and a RAM capacity of about 12 GiB - 6000 times more than a common personal computer of that time.
 Presumably, a computational lab would have had slightly better resources.

 Being efficient with storing data in memory and downsizing the amount of calculations needed for the entire simulation was a must.
 There are several ways to do so that are still of use in today's time :